 If we compare images 3-1 and 3-2, you can find out that the strength limit and service limit ratios for the model with construction stage analysis is much bigger.
 In the Span Result Graph, the green line represents the capacity, and the red line represents the demand.
 If you compare images 3-3 and 3-4, you can find out that the capacity of each model is the same, but the demand of each model is different.
 The model with construction stage analysis has a bigger demand.

 To sum up, the result will be more accurate if we consider the construction stage analysis.
 You may obtain an inaccurate result when using a simple design program or analysis program when the model is irregular or complex.
-Without the need of manual modification, midas Civil considers the time-dependent effects and long-term effects.
-Midas Civil can help you create a more realistic and accurate design without the need of multiple models since midas Civil can simulate the above with one single model file.
+Without the need for manual modification, midas Civil considers the time-dependent effects and long-term effects.
+Midas Civil can help you create a more realistic and accurate design without the need for multiple models since midas Civil can simulate the above with one single model file.